 “Full tort” coverage allows recovery for both economic and non-economic damages from a car wreck.
 Whether a claimant is considered full tort by choosing this option on their insurance policy, or the application of a limited tort exception listed above, they will be entitled to a full recovery.

-30 Days to Settle Program at Ostroff Injury Law
+30 Days to Settle Program at Ostroff Godshall Injury and Accident Lawyers

 When a person sustains serious injuries in an accident, the insurance company involved will try to take advantage of the situation.
 Insurers did not become multi-billion companies by fairly and easily paying benefits.
 The less they pay, the more they profit.
 These companies know most people are unfamiliar with their legal rights.
 They also assume victims do not know the value of their injury claim.
 Unfortunately, adjusters persuade many victims to settle for far less than what their claim is worth.